Developer Blog

 }'

-Once registered, tools from your MCP server become available to voice agents.
-Users can say things like "Look up customer Acme Corp" and the agent will use your MCP tools to fulfill the request.
+Once registered, your tools become voice-callable.
+Users say "Look up customer Acme Corp" and the agent uses your MCP server to fulfill it.

 Custom Tools

-Not every tool needs a full MCP server.
-For simpler integrations, you can create custom tools with three execution types:
+Not everything needs a full MCP server.
+For simpler integrations, we support three tool types:

-Webhook Tools - Call your HTTP endpoint when triggered:
+Webhook Tools - Your HTTP endpoint gets called when triggered:

 {